Linus4/eldritchinstinct/eldritch-instinct-srd.md

 **Eldritch Instinct** was written with the following design philosophies in mind:

 ### External Interaction
-Players interact with the fictional world directly through questions and descriptions, instead of mechanics.
+Players interact with the fictional world directly through questions and descriptions instead of mechanics.
 Questions are gameplay.

 ### Roll-Play
 Mechanics should create tense situations and force players to make tough choices.
 They are not a simulation.